doula utah

 Is a doula the same as a midwife in Utah?

 No. A midwife is a licensed medical professional who provides clinical prenatal, birth, and postpartum care and can deliver your baby.
-A doula provides non-clinical emotional and physical support during birth but has no medical training or authority.
-Many Utah mothers hire both.
+A doula provides non-clinical emotional and physical support during birth but has no clinical role.
+Many Utah families hire both.

 Does insurance cover doula services in Utah?